 This post may contain affiliate links.
-I may earn a small amount from the company mentioned in this post.
+If you purchase something through the link, I may receive a commission at no extra charge to you.
 For more info, check my full Disclosure statement.

 School Supplies!
 Our kids need them, schools need them, and local and overseas charities are begging for them.
 Did you know that in many countries, children cannot attend school if they don’t have the necessary school supplies?
 For the want of a pencil, they could miss weeks of necessary education!
-For that reason I LOVE gathering school supplies and donating filled pencil cases!
-But how can I can I do that with my limited budget?
+For that reason, I LOVE gathering school supplies and donating filled pencil cases!
+But how can I do that with my limited budget?
 By using things I found around the house and making Upcycled Pencil Cases from Cereal and Soda Boxes!

 They are so easy to make, and the best part?
 They are practically FREE!
 Check your recycling bin – there must be lots of great cardboard to try: soda, cereal, snack bars, cookies, pasta, etc.

 Print and cut out template.
 Trace the design.
 Move the template around until you find the nicest design for the front.
-If the box or writing isnt attractive, I use the plain cardboard as the outside instead (then added stickers or drew designs).
+If the box or writing isn’t attractive, I use the plain cardboard as the outside instead (then added stickers or drew designs).

 I hope you have fun making these upcycled pencil cases!

 This would be a great craft to make with scouts, Sunday schools, Vacation Bible School, or even senior craft groups.
-Each person could take part of the process and pass it on to the next person to complete.
+Each person could take part in the process and pass it on to the next person to complete.
 Start saving your cardboard – even ask at church or put an announcement in the church bulletin!